 On the Flyers roster, veterans who have navigated a playoffs series are heavily outnumbered by those who are preparing to compete in the postseason for the first time.

-Only forwards Travis Konecny and Sean Couturier and defenseman Travis Sanheim remain from the 2019-20 Flyers team, which advanced to the second round in the covid-19-impacted postseason.
+Only forwards Travis Konecny and Sean Couturier and defenseman Travis Sanheim remain from the 2019-20 Flyers team that advanced to the second round in the covid-19-impacted postseason.

 “I think we’re going to have to expect pushes,” Konecny, Philadelphia’s leading scorer (27 goals, 41 assists) said.
 “You’re going to have momentum changes back and forth, so in those moments, just talking on the bench, communicating with each other, helping one another out and then you get through those pushes.
 You stay within your structure and when you break (a team), that’s when you capitalize.